cboulanger/zotero-sync-bookends/README.md

 Then you can restart the synchronization.
 It will skip and update the previously synchronized libraries.
 For the others, it will "fast-forward" (sort of) to the not-yet-synchronized items if the "lastIndex" value has been preserved.

+## Installation

+To use the library in your projects, simply `npm install @cboulanger/zotero-sync-bookends`.
+See [the test script](test.ts) for an example on how to use the API.

 ## Testing

 The test will actually work out-of-the-box to sync your data if you provide the needed environment variables.